-Wired network ports are available in Hamlin and Vandenberg halls as well as both student apartment complexes*.
+Wired network ports are available in Hamlin Hall, Vandenberg Hall, Hill House, and Van Wagoner House, as well as in both student apartment complexes*.
 Students will need a wired network adapter for whatever device they wish to connect to the wired port, as well as a Cat5e network cable.
 The wired ports are the fastest and most reliable form of connectivity; as such, it is recommended that students who have access to wired ports take advantage of them as often as possible.

 All of the residence halls and student apartments have access to OU’s wireless network.
-In Van Wagoner House, Hill House and Fitzgerald House, the wireless system is the only way students can access the network.
-All of our Meru wireless access points are 802.11n capable in both the 2.4Ghz and 5Ghz frequencies.
+In Fitzgerald House, the wireless system is the only way students can access the network.
+All of our wireless access points are 802.11n capable in both the 2.4Ghz and 5Ghz frequencies.
 As there can be a lot of interference in the 2.4Ghz range, students are recommended to configure their wireless adapters to use 5Ghz whenever possible.

 *The student apartments offer wired ports in both the bedrooms and the living room.

 - Connect your computer to either the wireless or wired network in your residence

 - Open an Internet browser (Internet Explorer or Firefox)

 - You should be automatically redirected to the Registration page.
 If you

 are not, you may have to manually enter the address: